Mate-Demate Device: Mobile sling

 On the rare occasions when an orbiter needed to be loaded or unloaded at a location where a permanent lifting device was not available, NASA had a special sling that could be attached to the orbiter, allowing it to be lifted by cranes.
 Typically, a smaller crane supported the front end of the sling, while a larger crane supported the rear.
 To compensate for the absence of the stabilizing structure normally provided by the MDD, an arrangement of wire ropes, masts, and winches would be set up to provide stability for the suspended Orbiter/Sling combination.

 The mobile sling was used multiple times early in the Shuttle program during the late 1970s and mid-1980s to transport for display at various locations around the world.
 It was also used to load onto an SCA when it landed at White Sands in New Mexico at the end of STS-3 in 1982.

-The sling went unused between the mid-1980s and 2012, on standby to transport the shuttle in the case that it landed at one of its backup landing sites other than Edwards.
+The sling went unused between the mid-1980s and 2012, but remained on standby to transport the shuttle in the case that it landed at one of its backup landing sites other than Edwards.
 The sling saw heavy use in 2012 to transport Discovery, Endeavour and Enterprise to museums at the conclusion of the Shuttle program.